Craving for a glass of chilled pomegranate juice?

 Nutritional Benefits of Pomegranate Seeds

-Pomegranates are fleshy fruits rich in fiber, vitamin C and K, iron, and potassium.
-You will fulfill 20-30% of the recommended daily intake of these nutrients when you eat pomegranate seeds from one whole pomegranate.
+Pomegranates are luscious fruits packed with essential nutrients, including fiber, vitamin C and K, iron, and potassium.
+Consuming the seeds from a single whole pomegranate can fulfill 20-30% of your recommended daily intake of these vital nutrients.

-You can freeze and store pomegranate seeds for later use.
-You can also freeze whole pomegranates, but they take up more space in the fridge than just the seeds.
+Freezing and storing pomegranate seeds for later use is a convenient option.
+You can also freeze whole pomegranates, although they occupy more space in the fridge compared to just the seeds.

-Here’s what you’ll need to seed a pomegranate:
+Here’s what you’ll need for seeding a pomegranate:

 Now that you have the required items, here’s how to seed a pomegranate:

-- Place the pomegranate on the cutting board.
-Slice the pomegranate around the center and gently pull the halves apart from the white pith.
+1. Place the pomegranate on the cutting board, slice it around the center, and gently separate the halves from the white pith.

-- To avoid the stains, you can cut a pomegranate and remove the seeds underwater.
+2. To avoid stains, you can cut a pomegranate and remove the seeds underwater.

-- Place the de-seeder in the bowl.
-Put one half of the pomegranate on the de-seeder, and pound on the pomegranate skin with your mallet.
+3. Position the de-seeder in the bowl, place one half of the pomegranate on the de-seeder, and pound the pomegranate skin with the mallet.

-- Once the skin of the pomegranate is flattened, the pomegranate will be de-seeded.
-Repeat the process with the other half
+4. Once the pomegranate skin is flattened, the seeds will be de-seeded.
+Repeat the process with the other half.

-- Transfer the seeds from the bowl to a cup with a spatula
+1. Transfer the seeds from the bowl to a cup with a spatula.

-- Pour the pomegranate seeds into a freezer bag and close it.
-Flatten out the bag to remove air and seal the bag.
+2. Pour the pomegranate seeds into a freezer bag, seal it, and flatten it to remove air.

-- Alternatively, you can place the pomegranate seeds as a single layer on parchment paper and a baking sheet.
+3. Alternatively, place the pomegranate seeds as a single layer on parchment paper on a baking sheet.

-- Place the bag in the freezer.
-It takes about 2 hours for them to freeze.
+4. Put the bag in the freezer; it takes about 2 hours for them to freeze.

 Difference Between Pomegranate Arils and Seeds